OrchaniousS/geological-events/README.md

 ### TO DO

-- Add more Geo/Nature Events. - In Progress
+- Add more Geo/Nature Events. - Done!
 - Add Filter by Icon. - Done!
 - Add Trackable Events by date and lat/lng cords. - Done!